Since 2015

 Project name: "Stop the Bleed Program"

-The Saint Louis Metropolitan Medical Society Alliance presented the “Stop the Bleed” lifesaving training program to the Loyola Academy of St. Louis, middle school students.
+The photos depict, the Saint Louis Metropolitan Medical Society Alliance presenting the “Stop the Bleed” lifesaving training program to the Loyola Academy of St. Louis, middle school students.

 This was the Alliance’s first appearance at the school since a three-year hiatus during COVID-19.
 The Alliance has previously presented on drug abuse awareness and violence prevention.